-The Georgia medical malpractice attorneys at The Werner Law Firm have a very unique perspective.
+The Georgia medical malpractice attorneys at Werner Wetherington have a very unique perspective.
 The firm’s founder, Michael Werner, holds a MMSc in anesthesiology from Emory School of Medicine.
 Michael’s experience as an anesthesiologist helps him in evaluating, litigating, and trying your case in front of a jury.

 Healthcare providers have both a professional and legal obligation to perform their duties with competence and diligence.
 If a doctor, nurse, or other medical professional fails to perform his or her duty in accordance with the prevailing professional standard of care and you suffer an injury due to that negligence, you can be compensated for your injuries.